How long does the home energy assessment usually take to complete?

 After I have had the assessment done, how long do I have to wait until I see that I’m saving money?

-Assuming we are able to do work on your home and reduce your energy usage (by sealing air leaks, installing CFLs and water savings measures, etc.) your savings will be seen right away on your next bill.
+Assuming we are able to do work on your home and reduce your energy usage your savings will be seen right away on your next bill.
 Savings may differ from season to season as some measures decrease heating demands and others affect electricity use, including air conditioning.

 How much does a customer usually save after the home assessment?

-Again, every home is different and the savings depends its size and how leaky or “inefficient” your home was prior to the visit (a newer tight home will save less money than an older “leaky” home) but on average the savings is 7-11% on your energy bills.
+Again, every home is different and the savings depends its size and how leaky or “inefficient” your home was prior to the visit (a newer tight home will save less money than an older “leaky” home) but on average the savings is $180 on your annual energy bills.

 Will I get information right away about potential savings?

 As long as your energy usage is available, the technician will be able to show you your estimated savings at the end of the assessment on a utility approved “Report Card”.
 You will receive a copy of the “Report Card” via email as well.